 “It’s not a domestic world anymore; you’re competing globally.
 You have to understand the information that’s given to you internationally.
 I don’t change what I teach to teach international standards, but I certainly make sure my students are aware,” said Tiras.

-An assistant professor of accounting, Tiras teaches accounting and financial statement analysis to Evening MBA and MS Accounting students at Kelley Indianapolis.
+An associate professor of accounting, Tiras teaches accounting and financial statement analysis to Evening MBA and MS Accounting students at Kelley Indianapolis.

 “There’s really no such thing as a local business anymore.
 Our students work with global companies.
 From an accounting point of view, you can’t be a partner at a major CPA firm without doing at least one or two international rotations.”